CodiumTeam/tdd-training-php/README.md

 ## Password validator
 Easy kata to practice the importance of the test order.
 ## Print date
-Kata to start practicing with mocks and stubs.
+Kata to begins practicing with mocks and stubs.
 ## User registration
 Kata to practice tests doubles
 ## Coffee Machine